Rust web frameworks have subpar error reporting

 Panics are primarily used for unrecoverable errors, so I won't discuss them much here—you need to recover and

 send a response!
-Let's focus on Result
+Let's focus on Result instead.

-is a type, an enum.
+Result is a type, an enum.

-It has two variants: success (Ok
+It has two variants: success (Ok) or failure (Err).

-When a function can fail, it shows in its signature: it uses a Result
+When a function can fail, it shows in its signature: it uses a Result as its return type.

 There's a lot to be said about good error design as a prerequisite to good error reporting, but that'd be too much of a detour.
 If you want to learn more about error design, check out this previous post of mine—it builds on the same principles.

-variant, but it's a good practice to use a type that implements
+There are no constraints on the type of the Err variant, but it's a good practice to use a type that implements

-the std::error::Error
+the std::error::Error trait.

-is the cornerstone of Rust's error handling story.
+std::error::Error is the cornerstone of Rust's error handling story.

 It requires error types to: